(CNN) — Maps can be beautiful and good ones can be great investments.

 In 2007, Crouch brokered the sale of the most expensive atlas ever sold -- the 1477 Bologna Ptolemy, the first printed atlas -- for £1.9 million ($3.12 million).

-7. The best place to shop for maps is in the Netherlands
+7. Best place to shop for maps: The Netherlands

 The annual European Fine Art and Antiques Fair in Masstricht, Netherlands is often considered the world's best place to shop for antique maps, classic and modern art and jewelry.